Xanax is likely one of the most recognizable drugs by name in the U.S.

-Although Xanax has a proven therapeutic effect, it also carries the risk of addiction.
-However, the risk of addiction is considered minimal provided that a person with a prescription for this drug follows the prescribing doctor’s instructions for use.
 Whether a person has an abuse intention or not, taking too much Xanax can lead to addiction.
-In some instances, a person may feel that the prescribed dosage of Xanax is not providing enough relief.
+In some instances, a person may feel that the prescribed dosage of Xanax isn’t providing enough relief.
 In other cases, a person may take too much accidentally and find that doing so has desirable effects.

 Individuals who use Xanax recreationally (i.e., without a prescription and medical need for it) are particularly susceptible to developing an addiction to this drug.
 Since Xanax is a widely prescribed drug, people may be able to get them from a host of people, including friends, family, colleagues, and classmates.
 In addition, people can buy Xanax on the street from drug dealers or from individuals who have a prescription for Xanax but sell their pills for extra money.